 Paaige K. Turner (Ph.D.
 Purdue University).
 Dr. Turner serves as Dean of the College of Communication, Information, and Media, Professor in the Department of Communication Studies, president of the Organization for the Study of Communication, Language and Gender (OSCLG), and principal associate in Communication Resource Associates, LLC.
 She is an experienced higher education administrator, communication teacher/scholar and organizational consultant with an extensive background in strategic planning, assessment, recruitment and mentoring, education technology, budget management, group facilitation, change management, and international education.
 As an award winning teacher-scholar, she has published over 30 chapters and articles in the area of organizational communication, specifically on topics of internationalization, organizational socialization, customer satisfaction, gender, midwifery and birth, breastfeeding, and the body.
 Most recently she was an associate editor for the International Handbook of Organizational Communication that received the NCA Organizational Communication Division 2017 Edited Book Award.

-Dr. Laura Treanor is a passionate and dedicated leader with a demonstrated record of achievement in higher education.
-Her professional history includes rich experiences across a variety of higher education settings and roles.
-A staunch advocate for instructional quality and student success, Dr. Treanor has held the positions of faculty, Dean, Vice President for Academics, Associate Vice President for Institutional Effectiveness, and now Provost at Vincennes University.
+She is a passionate and dedicated leader with a professional history of rich experiences across a variety of higher education settings and roles.
+A staunch advocate for instructional quality and student success, Dr. Treanor has held the positions of faculty, Dean, Vice President for Academics, Associate Vice President for Institutional Effectiveness and Provost.

-Dr. Treanor earned a Doctorate from Virginia Tech University in Curriculum and Instruction and holds a Master’s of Education from The Ohio State University and a Bachelor of Science from Virginia Tech.
+Dr. Treanor has a proven record of collaborative change management, transparent communication and shared governance.
+She is a respected leader, mentor and teacher.
+She earned a Doctorate in Curriculum and Instruction from Virginia Tech University and holds a Master of Education from the Ohio State University and a Bachelor of Science from Virginia Tech.

 Vice President for Advancement Christian Theological Seminary